Towards a Fully Automated Pipeline for Short-Term Forecasting of In Situ Coronal Mass Ejection Magnetic Field Structure: The NEXUS Pipeline

 If ELEvo predicts an Earth impact, we extract the predicted window of arrival as described in Section~\ref{sec:elevo}.
 Once this window begins at L1, we use ARCANE to examine the in situ measurements for CME arrival signatures.
 A CME is considered detected if the onset of a sheath is identified within the predicted arrival window.
 For events lacking a sheath, the detection of the MO onset within the window counts as a detection instead.

 If no valid onset is detected, ARCANE is reapplied as time progresses and additional data becomes available.
-Once an onset has been confirmed, the pipeline advances to the reconstruction stage.
-If a sheath is present, we wait for the onset of the associated MO.
+Once an onset has been confirmed, NEXUS advances to the reconstruction stage.
+If a sheath is present, NEXUS waits for the onset of the associated MO.
 However, if no MO is detected within 2 hours after the sheath ends, the two are assumed to be unrelated, and the detection process is restarted.

 Once an MO has been observed for at least one hour, an initial reconstruction using the 3DCORE model is performed.
 At this stage, the distinction between sheath and MO provided by ARCANE becomes essential, as the reconstruction is performed only for the MO.
-This interval contains the organized flux rope (if present) that the model is designed to reproduce, whereas the sheath serves only as a precursor region used to identify the arrival of a CME and does not enter the reconstruction itself.
+This interval contains the organized flux rope (if present) that the model is designed to reproduce, whereas the sheath serves uniquely as a precursor region used to identify the arrival of a CME and is not included in the reconstruction itself.

 In the underlying study, we restrict the input parameters for 3DCORE as given in Table~\ref{tab:fitting_params}.
 These ranges are chosen in agreement with the values used for initializing ELEvo as they were extracted from the associated DONKI entry, insights gained from the analysis of the CMEs at 1~au listed in the ICMECAT catalog, as well as general experience gained from applying 3DCORE.
 For example, \cite{kay_2024_collectioncollationcomparison} reported typical differences between two independent reconstructions of the same event of about $4.0^\circ$ in latitude and $8.0^\circ$ in longitude.
 However, the meta-catalog used in their study combines results from multiple reconstruction techniques, many of which rely on the Graduated Cylindrical Shell (GCS) model \citep{thernisien_2006_modelingfluxrope, thernisien_2009_forwardmodelingcoronal, thernisien_2011_implementationgraduatedcylindrical}.
 The GCS model allows for greater flexibility in the outer shape of CMEs, for instance through parameters such as the angular width between the ``legs".
 In contrast, 3DCORE employs a more constrained flux rope geometry.
 Prior work by \cite{rudisser_2024_understandingeffectsspacecraft} has shown that the resulting in situ profiles are highly sensitive to variations in the input latitude and longitude.
 For this reason, we adopt parameter ranges closer to the maximum median absolute deviation (maxMAD) reported in \cite{kay_2024_collectioncollationcomparison}, namely $21.2^\circ$ for latitude and $50.1^\circ$ for longitude.
 Accordingly, we allow ranges of $\pm 20^\circ$ in latitude and $\pm 50^\circ$ in longitude, which provides sufficient flexibility.
 The initial velocity $V_{0}$ is varied by 115~\kms, in accordance with the typical uncertainty in determining the speed as reported by \cite{kay_2024_collectioncollationcomparison}.
 To obtain the background solar wind speed $v_{\mathrm{sw}}$, we calculate the mean solar wind speed within the previous 48 hours before the start of the sheath (or the start of the MO if no sheath is associated with it) and vary it by 100~\kms.